izinin/radio_amoris/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to build

+* the project uses codegenerator `build_runner`
+* to generate class supporting code, use command: `flutter pub run build_runner build --delete-conflicting-outputs`